Watch 2:30 p.m.: COVID-19 update from the La Crosse Co. Health Dept.

 News app viewers can watch coverage here.

-The La Crosse County Health Department is providing an update at 2:30 pm regarding the recent increases in the number of cases seen in the county.
+The La Crosse County Health Department is providing an update at 2:30 pm regarding the upward trend in the number of cases seen in the county.

+La Crosse County Health Department Director Jen Rombalski will also provide details on new cases of the virus.

 You can watch here on WXOW.com, our news app, and on our Facebook page.